-Masquerade ball to raise funds and awareness of macular diseasePosted: Friday 27 May 2016 at 13:13
+Masquerade ball to raise funds and awareness of macular diseasePosted: Friday 27 May 2016

 A Macular Society member has organised a masquerade ball to help raise funds for the Society and awareness of macular disease.